Why should Society members form a Chapter?

 - Report to CAS Society.
 At the end of each year, Chapters must report to CAS Society their activities of the current year as well as describe the plans for the next year The report must be done filling in the form in the CASS Chapter Reporting Template.
 These reports should be uploaded via the CASS report upload webpage.
 In case of any questions, you should contact the corresponding CASS BoG Region Representative.

 Are there funds available for my Chapter?

-Yes, funds are provided by the IEEE to eligible units through the annual Section rebate. $180 per Chapter which meets the IEEE reporting requirements explained above.
+Yes, funds are provided by the IEEE to eligible units through the annual Chapter rebate. $200 per Chapter which meets the IEEE reporting requirements explained above.